lxijie/GTM/README.md

 MTS foundation model is built, addressing the limitation that contemporary time series models often require token, pre-training, or model-level customizations for downstream tasks adaption.
-Fourth, extensive experiments show that GTM outperforms state-of-the-art (SOTA) methods across all generative tasks, including long-term forecasting, anomaly det
+Fourth, extensive experiments show that GTM outperforms state-of-the-art (SOTA) methods across all generative tasks, including long-term forecasting, anomaly detection, and imputation.
+We will publicly release the code and models in the camera-ready version.

+The pre trained model can be obtained through the following address: ([URL](https://huggingface.co/liangxj/GTM))